Quick Wiki

 Radiohead's 2001 album Amnesiac favored keyboards and unusual time signatures over the typical guitar-bass-drums style that has been rock's staple since the mid-twentieth century.
 Moreover, Amnesiac made a splash with music videos and magazine features, following Kid A's (2000) lack of such.

-The album's first track was named ‘Packt Like Sardines in a Crushd Tin Box’ and was Amnesiac’s decoder.
+The album's first track was named ‘Packt Like Sardines in a Crushed Tin Box’ and was Amnesiac’s decoder.
 Alongside the first track, other tracks in the albums like 'You and Whose Army?' describe a mistaken sense of invulnerability through the shoes of an irascible narrator, and 'Life in a Glasshouse' recounts a celebrity who boards her windows to block out the cameras from paparazzi.
 Furthermore, a few beautiful track songs of Amnesiac portrays the alternative sick scenes, for example, 'Knives Out' has images of corpses, and 'Like Spinning Plates' shows mutilation.
 A few songs as well worked out on inspirations.
 The song 'Dollars and Cents' which was edited down from an 11-minute long jam session to a five-minute video was inspired by the mesmerizing krautrock subgenre of the 1970s

 Amnesiac comprises a total of 11 songs, namely, 'Packt Like Sardines In A Crushd Tin Box', 'Pyramid Song', 'Pull/pulk Like Revolving Doors', 'You and Whose Army?', 'I Might Be Wrong', 'Knives Out', 'Morning bell / Amnesiac', 'Dollars and Cents', 'Hunting Bears', 'Like Spinning Plates', and 'Life in a Glass House'.